Weldmicheal/ttm4175/a1/lab-a1.md

 		}
 	}

 **Task A1.5:** What is happening here?
 Which statement is missing?
-Make a screenshot of the debug view and include it in the report.
+Make a screenshot of the console view and include it in the report.

 **Hint:** To abort a running program, you can click the red stop button in the console view.
 The grey x-buttons remove the output of a program after it terminated.